 • Strain and have this tea before meals.

-Chamomile tea helps reducing inflammation in stomach.
+Chamomile tea helps reducing inflammation in the stomach.
 You’ll need dried flower petals of chamomile, honey, lemon and water.

 - Boil one cup of water.